Real-Dev-Squad/website-api-contracts/impersonation/README.md

   - Body Parameters:

-    - `status`: **Required.** String.
-Allowed values: `"APPROVED"` or `"REJECTED"`.
-The new status for the impersonation request.
+    - `status`: Required string to specify the status of the request, It can be either APPROVED or REJECTED.
-    - `message`: **Optional.** String.
-An optional message or reason for approval or rejection.
+    - `message`: Optional string to specify the reason for the status.

     - Example Request Body:

       ```json
       {
-        "status": "APPROVED",
+        "status": "string", // status must be APPROVED or REJECTED
-        "message": "Approved by the user"
+        "message": "string" // optional
       }
       ```